StratusLab/stratuslab.github.com/_posts/2013-03-25-docs-roadmap.md

 concentrate on VM resource use, allowing an overview of resource use and eventually accounting.
 Probes for VM logs will also be created so that both administrators and users can see the VM progress.

+An initial dashboard will be present in the 13.05 release; a more complete service will appear in 13.08.

 Conclusions